 - Severe vomiting

-- Systemic diseases such as AIDS, dialysis and renal diseases, infections, and thyroid disease
+AIDS, renal diseases, infections, and thyroid disease

 - Eating disorders

 - Mental status changes, including confusion, poor concentration, lack of emotion, and memory loss

 - Poor coordination